5atchm1n/push-swap-tester/README.md

 Runs test for some common errors ex : int overflow.

-Checks that your algorythm sorts all stack sizes from 1 to 100.
+Checks that your algorithm sorts all stack sizes from 1 to 100.

 Number are generated via this command.